BBBalls/hillside_hermitage_archive/essays/Uproot Assumptions, Uproot Suffering - Thaniyo Thero.md

 By Thaniyo Thero

-[[source pdf]](/hillside_hermitage_archive/source_pdfs/Uproot Assumptions, Uproot Suffering_Thaniyo.pdf){:target="blank"} [[external link]](https://t.me/HillsideHermitage/197){:target="blank"}
+[[source pdf]](/hillside_hermitage_archive/source_pdfs/Uproot Assumptions, Uproot Suffering_Thaniyo.pdf){:target="blank"} [[external link]](https://www.hillsidehermitage.org/wp-content/uploads/2022/07/Uproot-Assumptions-Uproot-Suffering_Thaniyo.pdf){:target="blank"}

 ---

->“And what is ‘assumption’?
+>__“And what is ‘assumption’?
 There are these four kinds of assumptions.
-The assumption of sensual pleasures, the assumption of views, the assumption regarding the adherence to precepts and duties _(i.e, practices thought to be able to cure or free you from suffering but only manage it)_, and the assumption of self-identity.
-This is called assumption.”
+The assumption of sensual pleasures, the assumption of views, the assumption regarding the adherence to precepts and duties__ _(i.e, practices thought to be able to cure or free you from suffering but only manage it)___, and the assumption of self-identity.
+This is called assumption.__”

 >-- SN 12.2